Aquanty/rtd-hgs/docs/source/index.rst

 Simple Grids
 ~~~~~~~~~~~~

-[sec:simple_blocks] Simple grids can be generated for rectangular
+.. _sec:simple_blocks: Simple grids can be generated for rectangular
 domains which are adequate for many problems.
 They can have uniform or
 variable element sizes and can be made of hexahedral block or triangular
 prismatic elements.
 Each element in the grid is given a default zone